vlovgr/nu-shiki/readme.md

 Generate images of terminal commands with their outputs using [Node.js](https://nodejs.org) and [Shiki](https://shiki.style/).

+For more background, check out [Generating Images of Nushell Commands](https://vlovgr.se/posts/nu-shiki).

 ## Setup

 Make sure you have [Git](https://git-scm.com), [Node.js](https://nodejs.org) and [Nushell](https://www.nushell.sh) installed, and then run the following.